Samuel Adeniran: St. Louis City SC

 On December 15, 2022, Adeniran was traded to St. Louis City SC in exchange for $100,000 of General Allocation Money.
 He received minimal playing time in the early games of St. Louis City SC initial season in 2023, so he again sought a loan in search of more playing time.
 He was recalled hours ahead of the June 24 game against San Jose and was immediately placed in the starting line-up, scoring both goals in a 2–1 win over San Jose Earthquakes, which landed him on the MLS Team of Matchday 21.
 Adeniran continued to produce at an effective strike rate for the rest of the 2023 season.
 He scored eight goals in 18 games (950 minutes) for 0.76 goals/game, which was tied for 5th highest in MLS.
 His goal-scoring prowess saw multiple European clubs showing interest in Adeniran, including Rapid Vienna, Sparta Prague, Rosenborg BK and FC Ingolstadt 04.

 As the 2024 season began, Adeniran started strong (two goals in first two games of the season).
 As the season continued, Adeniran's playing time dwindled as he began having challenges with Coach Bradley Carnell.
 Adeniran was held out of two games with the team, after Carnell was reportedly dissatisfied with his work rate, and trained on his own for a while.

 In July 2024, after Carnell parted ways with the team, Adeniran was brought back into the first team gameday roster by interim manager, John Hackworth.

 Philadelphia Union

 On July 18, 2024, Adeniran was traded from St. Louis City SC to Philadelphia Union for $150,000 in General Allocation Money, plus $300,000 in additional add-ons.
 The Union had been tracking Adeniran since his German playing days.
 On July 20, 2024, he made his Union debut in a 3–0 over Nashville SC.

 LASK

-On December 2, 2024, Adeniran signed a 3.5-year contract with LASK in Austria, effective 1 January 2025.